osg-htc/docs/docs/worker-node/install-singularity.md

-While reasonable for some sites, this is not required as there are currently no public kernel exploits for this issue; any exploits are patched by RedHat when they are discovered.
+While reasonable for some sites, this is not required as there are currently no public kernel exploits for this issue; any exploits are patched by Red Hat when they are discovered.

 !!! warning
     If you modify `/etc/singularity/singularity.conf`, carefully test any